itsviplove/kittu-voice/README.md

 ## Limitations

-- No real Discord voice capture/playback yet
+- No real Discord voice capture/receive yet
-- No real VAD, STT, or TTS integration yet
+- TTS is still basic and meant for testing, not production
 - No queueing, session memory, or conversation state yet
 - No production auth/retry logic yet
 - Performance target is realistic, not guaranteed